Anglo-Siamese War

-The Anglo-Siamese War (or Anglo-Thai War) was a brief state of war that existed between the English East India Company and Kingdom of Siam in 1687–88.
+The Anglo-Siamese War (or Anglo-Thai War) was a brief state of war that existed between the English East India Company and the Kingdom of Siam in 1687–88.
 Siam officially declared war against the Company in August 1687.
 No peace treaty was ever signed to end the war, but the Siamese revolution of 1688 rendered the issue moot.

 The war resulted in part from the jostling of the great powers—England, the United Provinces and France—for trading influence in Siam.
 The immediate casus belli was the dispute between Siam and the Company over the actions of the Siamese officials at Mergui (Myeik), which the English considered piracy, and the English response, which included a naval blockade of Mergui.
 With the exception of the fighting at Mergui on 14 June 1687—which amounted to a massacre of English sailors on shore by the Siamese—the actual war was confined to commerce raiding.